haakonhg/actions_test/README.md

 Workflows can run on any event, not just pushes.
 So for instance creating an issue.
 A workflow runs jobs, sequentiall or parallel, which has steps in it.
     * steps can be actions which are reusable  (so it can call outside of its file?)
+    * these are actions, and are called by the uses: keyword
+    * We can add actions by creating s .github/actions/ folder and they can be referenced there.
+From the marketplace on github there are things which we can add, and probably the action/checkout things are automaticaly imported in this way.

  * List of events that can be hooked (https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)[https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows]
+    * can workflows create events? -- infinite loop

+Varibles are can be set by inputs to actions, or env: keyword (obvi)

+Since we are in the workspace of the repo we are also free to run any shell-script or similar in the repo.

+Expression looks like ${{ expression }}
+Github warns here
+>Warning: When creating workflows and actions, you should always consider whether your code might execute untrusted input from possible attackers.
+Certain contexts should be treated as untrusted input, as an attacker could insert their own malicious content.
+For more information, see "Understanding the risk of script injections."

+## Exfilling data works just fine

+It is possible to just curl from the run and get data

+## Reconing on runner-machine

+We can read syslog and see that it was provisioned yesterday (or logs have been deleted from before) we can see that our run was executed there.
+There is some pod-related data, including the generation of ssh-keys This is probably why they say to set secrets, so that the secrets in the logs are masked out.